How do you know if a rental property is potentially a good investment?

 "The tax rate on most net capital gain is no higher than 15% for most taxpayers.
-Some or all net capital gain may be taxed at 0% if you're in the 10% or 15% ordinary income tax brackets.
-However, a 20% tax rate on net capital gain applies to the extent that a taxpayer's taxable income exceeds the thresholds set for the 39.6% ordinary tax rate ($425,800 for single; $479,000 for married filing jointly or qualifying widow(er); $452,400 for head of household, and $239,500 for married filing separately)" (As of August 1, 2019)
+Some or all net capital gain may be taxed at 0% if you're in the 10% or 12% ordinary income tax brackets.
+However, a 20% tax rate on net capital gain applies to the extent that a taxpayer's taxable income exceeds the thresholds set for the 37% ordinary tax rate ($425,800 for single; $479,000 for married filing jointly or qualifying widow(er); $452,400 for head of household, and $239,500 for married filing separately)" (As of August 1, 2019)

 "There are a few other exceptions where capital gains may be taxed at rates greater than 15%:"